-5. During visits, check on availability of M&E tools provided by SHOPS Plus or state tuberculosis and leprosy control program in facilities visited and facilitate restock where missing.
+5. During visits, check on availability of M&E tools provided by SHOPS Plus or state TB and leprosy control program in facilities visited and facilitate restock where missing.

 6. During visits, mentor clinicians and facility staff, provide on-site training of high-quality TB services and prepare trained staff to train others.